GrahamCampbell/Laravel-Flysystem/README.md

 ##### Flysystem Connections

-This option (`'connections'`) is where each of the connections are setup for your application.
-Examples of configuring each supported driver are included in the config file.
+This option (`'connections'`) is where each of the connections are setup for your application. **Examples of configuring each supported driver are included in the [config file](https://github.com/GrahamCampbell/Laravel-Flysystem/blob/37acea20eaff5e38827f0e8dc0eab1f036b4bc35/config/flysystem.php#L38-L180)**.
 You can of course have multiple connections per driver.

 ##### Flysystem Cache